jose-hirmas/mdefportafolio/docs/seminars/02-Atlas of Weak Signals.md

 During this week I have been exploring myself emotions since I wake up until I go to sleep in the night, being aware of every design experience I had the opportunity to be in.

+*Multiscalar Diagram: The Hike of Emotions*

-The hike of emotions: we went on a hiking experience for developing the multiscalar diagram On this adventure I decided to pay attention to my emotions during all day.
+We went on a hiking experience for developing the multiscalar diagram On this adventure I decided to pay attention to my emotions during all day.

 1. When getting to the Metro station on time: anxiety and a bit of stress because i as a bit late
 2. We started de hike joining all together next to a olive tree which is a safe place for me because this is the tree that represents my family.
 My emotions: safety and comfort.